dasayan05/dasayan05.github.io/_posts/blog-tut/2018-11-25-intermediate-python-tutorial.md

     print(i)
 ~~~

-In the above program, a list object is created in memory containing all the elements and then travarsed as the loop unrolls.
+In the above program, a "list object" is created in memory containing all the elements and then travarsed as the loop unrolls.
 The problem with such approach is the space requirement for the list object - specially if the list is large.
-An efficient code would never leave a chance to take advantage of the fact that consecutive elements of the list are **logically related**.
+An efficient code would never leave a chance to take advantage of the fact that consecutive elements of the list are *logically related*.
 In this case, the logical relation being `list[i+1] = list[i] + 1`.

 Without knowing anything about `Generators`, one can come up with an efficient solution of this problem by setting up a *generation process* which will *generate* one element at a time using the logical relation.
 It may sound complecated at first, but it's as easy as this: